-This section briefly reviews the related research work on Large Language Models (LLM), In-Context Learning (ICL), and looped transformers.
-These topics have a close connection to our work. \paragraph{Large Language Models.}Neural networks based on the Transformer architecture~\citep{vsp+17} have swiftly become the dominant paradigm in machine learning for natural language processing applications.
+Neural networks based on the Transformer architecture~\citep{vsp+17} have swiftly become the dominant paradigm in machine learning for natural language processing applications.
 Expansive Transformer models, trained on diverse and extensive datasets and comprising billions of parameters, are called large language models (LLM) or foundation models~\citep{bha+21}.
 Examples include BERT~\citep{dclt19}, PaLM~\citep{cnd+22}, Llama~\citep{tli+23}, ChatGPT~\citep{chatgpt}, GPT4~\citep{o23}, among others.
 These LLMs have demonstrated remarkable general intelligence capabilities~\citep{bce+23} across various downstream tasks.